10H-K/Diabetes_Data_Exploration/README.md

 Objective:
 The provided Python script loads a CSV file containing diabetes prediction data, cleans and organizes the data, and performs initial exploratory data analysis.

-1 .Load the diabetes prediction dataset and rename columns.
+1. Load the diabetes prediction dataset and rename columns.

-2 .Check for null values and explore the distribution of values in each column.
+2. Check for null values and explore the distribution of values in each column.

-3.Standardize values in the Smoking History column.
+3. Standardize values in the Smoking History column.

 4. Create quartiles for the Age column to divide the data into four equal parts.

 5. Print quartile cutoffs to understand the age ranges for each quartile.

 These steps aim to organize and prepare the dataset for analysis and potential machine learning tasks.